-Acting in our capacity as a self-determining people and as a sovereign Nation, in the 18th and 19th centuries the Seneca Nation signed Treaties with the United States that ensured our exclusive ownership and governance of our territories.
-Both the Treaty of Canandaigue of 1794 between the United States of America and the Six Nations of the Haudeaceauce (frequois Confederacy) ond the Treaty of May 20, 1842, between the United States of America and the Seneca Nation of Indians (the Buffaio Creek Treaty"), the United States acknowledged the Seneca Nation's right to the "free use and enjoyment" of Seneca lands in exchange for the Seneca Nation's promise of peace and friendship with the United States.
+Acting in our capacity as a solf-determining people and as a sovereign Mation, in the $18^{th}$ and $19^{th}$ centuries the Seneca Nation signed Treaties with the United States that ensured our exclusive ownership and governance of our territories.
+Both the Treaty of Canandaigue of 1794 between the United States of America and the Six Nations of the Haudeaceanee (inequois Confederacy) and the Treaty of May 20, 1842, between the United States of America and the Six Nations of the Haudeaceanee (inequois Confederacy) and the Treaty of May 20, 1842, between the United States of America and the Senece Nation of Indians (the Buffalo Creek Treaty"), the United States acknowledged the Senece Nation's right to the "free use and enjoyment" of Senece lands in exchange for the Senece Nation's promise of peace and friendship with the United States.

-When the Seneca Nation and the United States signed the Treaties, both Treaty partners understood they were entering the Treaties on a Nation-to-Nation basis.
-The Seneca Nation negotiated these Treaties as a strong, sovereign Nation living alongside the border of a young and vulnerable United States.
-At the same time that Treaty-making was taking place, the Supreme Court of the United States was applying the Law of Nations to our Treaties, For instance, in 1832 Chief Justice Marshall affirmed that a Treaty with an Indigenous Nation was the same as a Treaty with any other sovereign Nation.
+When the Senece Nation and the United States signed the Treaties, both Treaty partners understood they were entering the Treaties on a Nation-to-Nation basis.
+The Seneca Nation negotiated these Treaties as a strong, sovereign Nation living alongside the barder of a young and vulnerable United States.
+At the same time that Treaty-making was taking place, the Supreme Court of the United States was applying the Law of Nations to our Treaties.
+For instance, in 1832 Chief Justice Marshall affirmed that a Treaty with an Indigenous Nation was the same as a Treaty with any other soversign Nation.
 Today, these Treaties remain the supreme law of the land pursuant to the U.S. Constitution.